 Most people cruise because it’s a relaxing vacation.
 You can visit a number of places and meet different people.
 But despite these benefits, it is natural to question the safety of the cruise ship.
 Are cruises really safe?

-Today, ships must be designed and operated in observance with the requirements of both U.S. and maritime law.
+Today, ships must be designed and operated in observance of both U.S. and maritime law requirements.
 As stated by Cruise Lines International Academy (CLIA), cruise ships undergo more than 60 health and environmental inspections to ensure the safety of passengers and crew on board.

 Cruising is exciting and fun.
 Don’t let rumors and unsupported statistics prevent you from experiencing this thrilling experience.
 Read on to learn more about cruise ships and how safe they really are.